Quintic del Pezzo threefolds in positive and mixed characteristic: Preliminaries on -varieties

 \section{Preliminaries on $V_5$-varieties}

 In this section, we provide several fundamental definitions and properties of $V_5$-schemes.
-In particular, we will describe $V_5$-schemes as relative linear sections of $\Gr(5,3)$-bundles (see \cite[Section 4.2]{Kuznetsovfamily} for the case of characteristiz zero case).
+In particular, we will describe $V_5$-schemes as relative linear sections of $\Gr(5,3)$-bundles (see \cite[Section 4.2]{Kuz25} for the case of characteristic zero).